cozmobotics/blend-images/README.md

 It started as an excercise in the [tutorial](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_core/py_image_arithmetics/py_image_arithmetics.html "Arithmetic Operations")

 It is a console application which needs a little computer knowledge to use it.
 I suggest to put a batch file onto your desktop which calls blending_padding like you prefer to use it, so you can drag a folder onto the batch to start the slideshow.
-I plan to add an instructional video.
+Instructional video (in German) is here: https://youtu.be/I6BX8PdTSBU

 __Although it is a console application, all keyboard input goes to the graphical window which must have the focus.
 The console window is for information only.__